wojkos9/graph_coloring/README.md

 -T do Tabu Search\
 -G do greedy coloring\
 -r file file to store the results in\
--g generate graph dot file\
+-g generate graph dot files\
--a number of measurements to take the average from\
 -v verbose\
--o file store the graph in file\
+-o store the graph in file\
--p print graph\